 Why you should buy this: It's an affordable gaming laptop with real power.

-Who's it for: Gamers on a budget who want to play at high-detail.
+Who's it for: Gamers on a (relative) budget who want to play at high detail.

-What we thought about the Dell Inspiron 15 7000 Gaming:
+What we thought about the Dell G15 Gaming Laptop: